 After four months, this ideal window begins to close and your puppy may become cautious of new sights (people, children, other animals), sounds (toaster, fireworks, etc), surfaces (tile, pavement, etc), smells, and sensations (touch and handling).

 So, start your dog and puppy socialization early and work on it often.

-The big lesson here—Don’t wait to start training!
-Slowly introduce new items, sounds, people, etc, using treats to create a positive experience.
+Slowly introduce your dog to new sights, sounds, surfaces, smells, and sensations (touch) using treats to create a positive experience.
 You may want or need to start with the item or noise far away, using recordings if needed, in order to reward your dog for calm, relaxed behavior.
-Note your dog’s response!
-Literally, keep a journal so you can note improvements or regressions, being specific as to what item, person, etc you were focusing on.
+Note your dog’s response—Literally!

-Did they get stressed and growl, nip, or bark?
+Did your dog get stressed and growl, nip, or bark?
 Did they try to run away and/or freeze?
 Or, were they calm and relaxed, either focusing on the treats or so relaxed that they didn’t even need them.
-If they are upset in any way, try again another day with the noise, item, person, etc further away, quieter, or whatever helps not only reduce it’s negative effect on your dog’s emotional state but creates a positive experience.
+If they are upset in any way, try again another day with the noise, item, person, etc further away, quieter, or whatever helps not only reduce its negative effect on your dog’s emotional state but creates a positive experience.

 Here are just some of the things to socialize your dog to…

 - Examining the mouth and gums